(Savings Incentive Match Plan for Employees)

 - Easy and inexpensive to administer

-- For businesses with fewer than 100 employees
+- For businesses with 100 employees or fewer

 - Use the Small Business Selector to find a plan